Don (2022 film): Plot

-Meanwhile, Ganesan discovers the truth about Chakaravarthi, including his college test scores.
-Feeling cheated and enraged, he slaps Chakaravarthi.
+Meanwhile, Ganesan discovers the truth about Chakaravarthi, including his College Examination Marks.
+Feeling cheated and enraged, Ganesan slaps Chakaravarthi in front of everyone at the Best Engineering College.
 Chakaravarthi ventures into filmmaking by attending a short film competition.
-However, Ganesan does not allow him to do filmmaking and wants him to do engineering.
-Chakaravarthi secretly films portions of the college with cameraman Perusu.
+However, Ganesan does not allow Chakaravarthi to do filmmaking and Ganesan wants Chakaravarthi to do civil engineering.
+Chakaravarthi secretly films portions of the Best Engineering College with his cameraman Perusu.
 At the film's climax, Bhoominathan finds out about his secret filming.
-In a mix of guns, drama, and confusion, Bhoominathan suffers an accident that severely injures his neck, but he eventually survives.
-Killivallavan dismisses Chakravarthi from the college.
+In a mix of guns, drama, and confusion, Bhoominathan suffers an accident that severely injures his neck, but Bhoominathan eventually survives.
+Killivallavan dismisses Chakaravarthi from Best Engineering College.

-Ganesan discovers Chakaravarthi's secret filmmaking and destroys his short film, resulting in an intense confrontation between them.
-Frustrated with his father, he leaves the house.
-Ganesan later dies.
-Bhoominathan gradually recovers while Chakaravarthi prepares another short for the competition.
+Ganesan discovers Chakaravarthi's secret filmmaking and he destroys his short film, resulting in an intense conflict between Ganesan and Chakaravarthi.
+Frustrated with Ganesan, Chakaravarthi leaves the house.
+Ganesan later dies due to depression.
+Bhoominathan gradually recovers while Chakaravarthi prepares another short film for the competition.
 Bhoominathan and Chakaravarthi develop a positive rapport.
-Bhoominathan tells Chakravarthi that he spoke with Killivallavan.
-He informs Chakaravarthi that if he clears all of his arrears, he can get his engineering degree, thus burying the hatchet and ending their conflict.
-Chakaravarthi's short film gets shortlisted to the top and becomes a feature film, which enters the 100 Crore Club.
+Bhoominathan tells Chakaravarthi that he spoke with Killivallavan.
+Killivallavan informs Chakaravarthi that if he clears all of his arrears, he can get his civil engineering degree, thus burying the hatchet and ending their conflict.
+Chakaravarthi's short film gets shortlisted to the top and becomes a successful feature film.
 The film, "Untold Love", is about Chakaravarthi's emotional bond with Ganesan.
-He realises that Ganesan cared for him before he died.
-Chakaravarthi later marries Angu.
+Chakaravarthi realises that Ganesan cared about him before he died.
+Later Chakaravarthi and Angaiyarkanni gets married.

-In the present, Chakaravarthi is desperate to get an engineering education from Bhoominathan; that is the only reason to attend college.
-He accepts and takes his degree.
+In the present, Chakaravarthi is desperate to get his civil engineering degree from Bhoominathan; that is the only reason to attend college.
+Chakaravarthi accepts and takes his civil engineering degree from Best Engineering College.
 Chakravarthi then delivers an emotional speech to the students and audience.
 He also sees a vision of Ganesan applauding.
-Chakaravarthi is added to the Proud Alumni list at BEC, which was something he jokingly asked Bhoominathan in his earlier college days.
+Chakaravarthi is added to the Proud Alumni list at Best Engineering College, which was something Chakaravarthi jokingly asked Bhoominathan in his earlier college days.